This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’ve never done it before then it may take a little getting used to, but every session comes with an experienced instructor who will have you flying around in no time.

 The only downside to indoor skydiving is the price.
 Unfortunately, the machines are extremely expensive to build and run.
 Not to mention, you get a professional instructor all to yourself.
-For this reason, you’re looking at $99 NZD for two 1 minute flights.
+For this reason, you’re looking at $129 NZD for two beginner flights.
+You can check availability and book online here.

 9. Taste wine in the Gibbston Valley

 You can try wine any time of the year in Queenstown and the best part?
 It’s all indoors.
 Of course, nothing beats getting amongst the vines on a warm summer’s day, but luckily, all of the tasting rooms in the Gibbston Valley are indoors!

 The Gibbston Valley is Queenstown’s most famous wine region and is home to some of the best Pinot Noir in the world.
 There are lots of wineries to visit and you can either join a guided tour, a hop on hop off bus tour, a self-guided bike tour, or simply drive yourself.
 The Gibbston River Wine Trail is also in this area and it’s one of the best bike trails in the Queenstown area.

 If you want to do an organized tour then there’s not much planning required.
 Your guide will take you to 4 to 5 wineries in the area and you’ll enjoy tastings at each.
 If you want to drive yourself then you’ll need to pick some wineries.
 My personal favorite wineries near Queenstown include The Gibbston Valley Winery, Mt Rosa, Kinross, and Akarua.
 All these vineyards have caller doors and offer tastings.

 Visiting wineries in the Gibbston Valley is one of the most romantic things to do in Queenstown too!
 So if you’re traveling with your loved one, this is a must!